omgnetwork/elixir-omg/docs/dex_design.md

 ![phase 2 diagram](assets/dex_design/03_Phase%202%20-%20MVP.png)

 Batch settlements are introduced in Phase 2.
-Batch settlements most importantly will enable implied orders, which are required to fulfill one of the primary OmiseGO use cases (see Appendix).
+Batch settlements most importantly will enable implied orders, which are required to fulfill one of the primary OMG Network use cases (see Appendix).

 Batch settlement optimizes the settlement process because settlement is the net outcome of all of the trades in a batch.
 Matching must be performed in a deterministic way such that proofs may be independently verified.